Hyper-Dragon/ChessStats/README.md

 * Thanks to chess.com user _NefariousNebula_ for highlighting the (undocumented) CAPS endpoint

 ## Saying Thank You
-If you find this useful and want to say thanks [just send me a fun trophy or two or three](https://www.chess.com/member/hyper-dragon) over on chess.com :smiley:
+If you find this useful and want to say thanks [just send me a fun trophy or two or three](https://www.chess.com/member/hyper-dragon) over on chess.com :smiley: If you find it really useful then consider hitting the donate button at the top of the page.

 ## Example Output (HTML)
 ![Sample Report](./HtmlReportExample3.png)